GET IN TOUCH

 2. Issuance of a Tax Warrant

-After a taxpayer fails to pay or respond, the Secretary of Revenue or designee issues such a tax warrant.
-This document authorizes collection through lien filing and may include paying interest as the law allows.
-The state’s formal claim against real estate and personal property is the warrant.
+After a taxpayer fails to pay or respond, the Secretary of Revenue or designee issues a tax warrant.
+This document authorizes collection through lien filing and may include accruing interest as the law allows.
+The warrant represents the state's formal claim against the taxpayer's real and personal property.

 3. Delivery and Court Filing

-Once signed, tax warrants delivered to the sheriff or county treasurer must be filed with the district court where the taxpayer’s property is located.
-Upon filing, the lien becomes public and attaches to the taxpayer’s property until the balance of such tax is satisfied.
-The filing ensures that all the taxes listed in the warrant are recorded and enforceable.
+Once signed, the warrant is directed to the sheriff, who files a copy with the clerk of the district court in the county where the taxpayer's property is located.
+Upon docketing, the lien attaches to the taxpayer's real property in that county until the balance is satisfied.
+The filing ensures that all taxes listed in the warrant are recorded and enforceable.

-Through this process, Kansas secures payment of such delinquent taxes while ensuring taxpayers have notice and opportunities to comply before enforcement escalates.
+Enforcement proceeds under Kansas tax-warrant statutes through KDOR, the sheriff, or authorized KDOR employee, and the district court process.
+The warrant may be executed against real and personal property through levy and sale as permitted by statute.
+Through this process, Kansas secures payment of delinquent taxes while ensuring taxpayers have notice and opportunities to comply before enforcement escalates.

 Duration and Expiration of Kansas Tax Liens